clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 /// The URI of the SpacetimeDB instance hosting our chat module. const string HOST = "http://localhost:3000";

-/// The module name we chose when we published our module. const string DBNAME = "quickstart-chat";
+/// The database name we chose when we published our module. const string DBNAME = "quickstart-chat";

 /// Load credentials from a file and connect to the database.